 Using a precise definition of sculptures as higher-dimensional automata (HDA), we have shown that sculptures are isomorphic to regular ST-structures and also to regular Chu spaces.
 This nicely captures Pratt's event-state duality~\cite{Pratt92concur}.
 We have also shown that sculptures are isomorphic to Euclidean cubical complexes, providing a link between geometric and combinatorial approaches to concurrency.

 We have made several claims in the introduction about HDA that can or cannot be sculpted.
 We sum these up in the next theorem; detailed proofs are in Appendix~\ref{sec_proofs_conc}.

-\begin{thm} \begin{enumerate} \item There are acyclic HDA which cannot be sculpted. \item There is a HDA which cannot be sculpted, but whose unfolding can be sculpted. \item There is a HDA which can be sculpted, but whose unfolding cannot be sculpted. \item There is a HDA which can be sculpted and whose unfolding can be sculpted. \item There is a HDA which cannot be sculpted and whose unfolding cannot be sculpted. \end{enumerate} \end{thm}
+\begin{thm} \begin{enumerate} \item There are acyclic HDA which cannot be sculpted. \item There is an HDA which cannot be sculpted, but whose unfolding can be sculpted. \item There is an HDA which can be sculpted, but whose unfolding cannot be sculpted. \item There is an HDA which can be sculpted and whose unfolding can be sculpted. \item There is an HDA which cannot be sculpted and whose unfolding cannot be sculpted. \end{enumerate} \end{thm}

 The HDA from Figs.~\ref{fig:boxes} (right) and~\ref{fig:speedAngelDemon} are acyclic but cannot be sculpted.
 It is enough to apply the minimal equivalence of the decision algorithm to obtain two cells with the same ST-label, \cf~Lemma~\ref{le:hda to sculpt rho not inj}.
 This proves part~(1) of the theorem.